VakZok/financial_assets_portfolio/README.md

 Please make sure that the JAVA_HOME variable is properly set to the jdk path.
 For a tutorial, refer to [this page](https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html) .

-Note: We run and tested the application on Windows.
+Note: We run and tested the application on Windows 10 OS.

 **Frontend**